eaton-lab/eaton-lab.github.io/_posts/articles/2017-08-28-sra-downloads.md

 If you want to download data for an entire project, however, you need to do some complex bash scripting.
-For example, below we query the "Study accession" (SRP) to extract its metadata with `esearch` and from that we extract info using `efetch` to grab the "Run accessions (SRRs)".
-This fairly long script is required simply to tell us which SRRs are associated with this SRP.
+For example, below we query the "Study accession" (SRP) to extract its metadata and from that we extract info using `efetch` and `cut` to grab just the "Run accessions (SRRs)".
+It is a bit convoluted just to get the SRRs associated with an SRP.

 ```bash
 >>> esearch -db sra -query SRP021469 | efetch --format runinfo | cut -d ',' -f 1